sismo-core/sismo-docs/tutorials/sismo-connect/gate-your-contracts-with-sismo-connect-advanced.md

 </strong>forge install
 </code></pre>

-You can now put your contracts under `contracts/src` and start to use the [sismoConnect Solidity Library](../../technical-documentation/sismo-connect/solidity-library.md).
+You can now put your contracts under `contracts/src` and start to use the [Sismo Connect Solidity Library](../../technical-documentation/sismo-connect/solidity-library.md).

-The first thing to setup is to make your contract inherit from sismoConnect so that it can pass the appId in the constructor to configure sismoConnect for your app (it is similar to the sismoConnectConfig we have in our frontend).&#x20;
+The first thing to setup is to make your contract inherit from Sismo Connect so that it can pass the appId in the constructor to configure Sismo Connect for your app (it is similar to the sismoConnectConfig we have in our frontend).&#x20;

 We also pass the groupId in the constructor to have it as an immutable in the contract.&#x20;